-in many Orannes and States, High School students are required to complete a certain number of order to graduate.
-There are pros and cons to this idea, but in my opinion, the positive outcomes heavily outweigh the unpaid tob, but an unpaid tob you are required more actually voluntary volunteer work. the prenously listed negative might dislike the required hour (sort of selfless ac 30 hours of volunteer work, and submarge them into their comme
+In many Openinces and States, High School students are required to complete a certain number of order to graduate.
+There are pros and cons to this idea, but in my opinion, the positive outcomes heavily authorigh the unpaid tob, but an unpaid tob you are required more actually voluntary volunteer work. the previously listed negative still think it is a copital eens might dislike the required hours. (sort of) selfless ac so help substrement and w 30 hours of volunteer work, and subneage them into their commu